 - 1/2 teaspoon salt

 - 1 teaspoon vanilla

-- 3 cups pecans (2 cups roughly chopped and 1 cup left whole)
+- 3 cups toasted pecans (2 cups roughly chopped and 1 cup left whole)

 In a large bowl, whisk together the eggs, honey, corn syrup, brown sugar, melted butter, salt, and vanilla.
 Whisk for approximately 30 seconds, until the mixture is homogenous and slightly frothy.

-When the oven has come to temperature, remove the chilled, shaped bottom crust from the fridge and line the bottom with the chopped pecans, reserving the whole ones.
-Pour the filling mixture over the pecans, then gently place the whole pecans in concentric circles on the top, taking care not to press to hard, which will cause the nuts to sink into the filling.
+Line pie crust with chopped pecans, reserving the whole ones.
+Press down slightly so chopped pecans embed in the dough.
+Pour the filling mixture over the pecans, then gently place the whole pecans in concentric circles on the top, taking care not to press too hard, which will cause the nuts to sink into the filling.